Information and Facts about the Physical Bible

 The Sinner's Bible.

-• In 1631, a King James version had a misprinted commandment.
+In 1631, the King James version had a misprinted commandment.

 "Thou shall commit adultery."